Welcome to the North and South Twin Lakes Protection and Rehabilitation District Website … We hope you enjoy your browsing experience

 In November of 2017 the Vilas County Board of Supervisors approved The North and South Twin Lakes Protection and Rehabilitation District by a unanimous vote.
 As a local governmental unit with taxing authority the Lake District is now responsible for all “Lake Management” activities on both North & South Twin Lakes.

 North & South Twin Lake District Parcels …

 What is a Lake District?

 A specialized unit of government designed to manage a lake.
 It may only be formed on lakes that are publicly accessible.
-Since 1974, when Wisconsin passed legislation allowing the formation of lake districts, over 200 lake communities have formed lake districts, including Alma-Moon Lake P&R District, Kentuck Lake P&R District, Little Arbor Vitae P&R District, Little St. Germain P&R District, Long Lake of Phelps Lake District, Lost Lake District, Spectacle Lake District, Stella Lake P&R District, and now your North & South Twin Lakes P&R District.
+Since 1974, when Wisconsin passed legislation allowing the formation of lake districts, over 200 lake communities have formed lake districts, including Alma-Moon Lake P&R District, Kentuck Lake P&R District, Little Arbor Vitae P&R District, Little St. Germain P&R District, Long Lake of Phelps Lake District, Lost Lake District, Spectacle Lake District, Stella Lake P&R District, and now your North & South Twin Lakes Protection & Rehabilitation District.

 A lake district has powers and governance provisions and is guided and operated by those who live in or own property in the district.
 The operation is directed by a board of commissioners composed of elected volunteers and local officials.
 Both resident and non-resident property owners have the right to vote and hold office in a lake district.

 A lake district must follow Chapter 33 of the Wisconsin State Statutes.
 The district does not compete with local governments, does not establish zoning or development laws.
 Its sole purpose is to protect the ecological integrity and environmental quality of the lake.

 The Purpose of our Lake District

 - Insure that the lakes’ environmental issues are addressed fairly and democratically